Xie Shang: Northern expeditions

-In 352, the Jin Grand Marshal, Yin Hao was petitioned to lead a campaign to reclaim Luoyang and Xuchang in northern China.
+In 352, the Jin Grand Marshal, Yin Hao (Note: also Xie Shang's brother-in-law; their wives were sisters and great-granddaughters of Yuan Huan.) was petitioned to lead a campaign to reclaim Luoyang and Xuchang in northern China.
 Yin Hao had Xie Shang and Xun Xian to serve as his generals during the campaign.
 The warlord in Xuchang, Zhang Yu (張遇), had previously surrendered to Jin.
 Xie was tasked in appeasing him but failed.
 As a result, Zhang Yu lost confidence in Jin and rebelled, seizing Xuchang and Luoyang for himself.

 Around the same time, the Qiang chieftain, Yao Xiang had arrived in Jin from the recently destroyed Later Zhao state.
 He submitted to Jin and began immediately serving in the northern expedition by being stationed at Qiao (譙; present-day Bozhou, Anhui).
 Xiang rode on his horse and crossed the Huai River to visit Xie Shang at Shouchun.
 Shang sent away his attendants and guards as he wanted to personally meet with Yao Xiang, who he knew for his fame.
 Shang recognized him even when he wore a common headscarf, and the two talked with one another like old friends.

 The Heavenly King of Ran Wei, Ran Min was captured by Former Yan forces later in 352.
 His general Jiang Gan (蔣幹), who was ordered to defend Ye before Min's death, was on the verge of defeat as Yan forces placed the city under siege.
 He submitted to Jin and asked Xie Shang to help him, so Xie sent his general Dai Shi (戴施) to save him at Ye.
 During the course of the defence, Dai managed to trick Jiang into giving him the imperial seal, and kept it at his camp in Fangtou (枋頭, in modern Hebi, Henan).